 Leasing a photocopier is a great way to benefit from the features and capabilities of a photocopier without having to pay large upfront fees.
 Renting is a perfect solution to short term copying needs such as marketing material or internal memos.

-If you want a long term solution, depending on your requirements, it may be best to invest into buying a photocopier.
+If you want a long term solution, depending on your requirements, it may be best to invest in buying a photocopier.